zephyrproject-rtos/zephyr/doc/application/application.rst

 preference to producing a new merged configuration.
 This can be used during development, as described below in :ref:`override_kernel_conf`.

+For more information on Zephyr's Kconfig configuration scheme, see the :ref:`setting_configuration_values` section in the :ref:`board_porting_guide`.

 For information on available kernel configuration options, including inter-dependencies between options, see the :ref:`configuration`.